vishnuvgn/writeme/README.md

 # writeme

 **Take notes without breaking your flow.**
-A simple CLI tool to reword your commit messages, ideas, or thoughts using local or cloud-based AI models.
+A simple CLI tool to reword your ideas and thoughts using local or cloud-based AI models.

 ## Example: